telegramsjs/Telegramsjs/README.md

 ## Conclusion
 `Telegramsjs` provides a simple and flexible way to create Telegram bots using Node.js.
 With its easy-to-use syntax and event-driven architecture, it is a great choice for developers who want to build bots quickly and efficiently.

+## Notes
+Dear friends, things are not as smooth as they may seem.
+This library was created in just 7/8 days, so it is not without bugs and unfinished features.
+As a result, some events or functions may not work properly (there are few of them, and I have tested them during development).
+Additionally, there are currently no events for gaming, no interaction with webhooks, and some functions for media file interaction or gaming are also partially unfinished or have not been added yet.
+Fixing these issues and adding these features will take me more than a day.

 ## Documentation
 Detailed documentation for `Telegramsjs` is still in progress.